 After a moment, the death-cries of Helen are heard from offstage.
 By now Euripides' audience must have been thinking: "Wait!
 Helen can't die!
 Not only is she alive in Homer later, but she's immortal!
 This must be another false plot lead, another one of those red herrings we've seen so often in Euripides.
 Thank goodness he's leaving town.
 I wonder what's going to happen next."

 Enter Hermione, back from Clytemnestra's tomb.
 Like a spider spinning a web, Electra gleefully lures the innocent girl inside to Orestes' and Pylades' waiting blades and follows her inside the palace.
 The stage is briefly void of actors, as the chorus, bidden by Electra to sing loudly, dances frantically and tries to drown out Hermione's panicked screams.

 From the Trojan slave's long and highly entertaining but mangled message, the audience gathers actually very little.
-Clearly, Orestes and Pylades attacked Helen, but in the midst of their assault she disappeared, according to the Phrygian, and apparently no one knows exactly how or where to.
+Clearly, Orestes and Pylades assaulted Helen, but in the midst of their violence she disappeared, according to the Phrygian, and apparently no one knows exactly how or where to.
 And just as the Trojan slave is finishing his messenger speech, Orestes comes out, armed and angry and looking for "that slave that fled my sword."